Product Hazards – High Chairs and Booster Seats

-According to CPSC Nursery Product reports, there have been at least 11,300 high chair related injuries among children under the age of 5 since 2011.
+In 2016, there have been an estimate of 13,400 high chair related injuries among children under the age of 5, according to CPSC Nursery Product reports.
 Babies can slide downward in the highchair seat and be strangled when their heads are caught on the trays or waist belt and crotch strap.
 On average, one child dies each year in high chairs.

 A recall or a corrective action has been issued for high chairs and booster seats for various reasons including: